Yumshot/claude/src/data/prompt.md

-Hello Claude, I would like a list of 10 best vacations spots.
+Hello Claude, I would like a list of the best colors for a house

+This Prompt will error